denebeim/configvm/journal.md

 kubectl apply -k awx
 ```

-`watch kubectl -n awx get awx,all,ingress,secrets` is nice to watch the progress.
+`watch kubectl -n awx get awx,all,ingress,secrets,pv,pvc` is nice to watch the progress.

 and `kubectl -n awx logs -f deployments/awx-operator-controller-manager` is good for watching what's going on.